KennethEvans/gpxinspector-tcx/README.md

-# net.kenevans.gpxinspector.gpsl
+# net.kenevans.gpxinspector.tcx

 GPX Inspector is an Eclipse RCP application for managing and viewing GPX files.
 (See below.)
 It can be extended by adding convertors to read other GPS file formats.
-This is an example convertor for converting from GPSL files.
-GPSL is a private format, probably not found publicly, but the code shows the steps needed for your own format of interest.
+This is a convertor for converting from Garmin Training Center (TCX) files.

 **More information**